Old Slave Mart: History

-Throughout the first half of the 19th century, slaves brought into Charleston were sold at public auctions held on the north side of the Exchange and Provost building.
-After the city prohibited public slave auctions in 1856, enclosed slave markets sprang up along Chalmers, State, and Queen streets.
-One such market was Ryan's Mart, established by City Councilman and broker Thomas Ryan and his business partner James Marsh.
+Throughout the first half of the 19th century, enslaved people brought into Charleston were sold at public auctions held on the north side of the Exchange and Provost building.
+After the city prohibited public slave auctions in 1856, Charlestonians established enclosed slave markets along Chalmers, State, and Queen streets.
+One such market was Ryan's Mart, established by city councilman and broker Thomas Ryan and his business partner James Marsh.
 Ryan's Mart originally consisted of a closed lot with three structures — a four-story barracoon or slave jail, a kitchen, and a morgue or "dead house."

-In 1859, an auction master named Z. B. Oakes purchased Ryan's Mart, and built what is now the Old Slave Mart building for use as an auction gallery.
+In 1859, an auction master named Z. B. Oakes purchased Ryan's Mart and built the Old Slave Mart building as an auction gallery.
 The building's auction table was 3 ft high and 10 ft long and stood just inside the arched doorway.
-In addition to slaves, the market sold real estate and stock.
+In addition to enslaved people, the market sold real estate and stock.
 Slave auctions at Ryan's Mart were advertised in broadsheets throughout the 1850s, some appearing as far away as Galveston, Texas.

-When Union forces occupied Charleston beginning in February 1865, the slaves still imprisoned at Ryan's Mart were freed.
+When U.S. Army forces occupied Charleston beginning in February 1865, the people Ryan's Mart still enslaved were freed.

 In 1878, the Old Slave Mart was converted into a tenement dwelling, with a second floor added.
-A car dealership and showroom operated in the building in the 1920s, necessitating the expansion of the rear of the building.
+A car dealership and showroom operated in the building in the 1920s, which expanded the rear of the building.

 Transition into a museum

 In 1938, Miriam B. Wilson purchased the building and established the Old Slave Mart Museum, which initially displayed African and African-American art.
-Wilson operated the museum on a shoestring budget until her death in 1959.
-Although Wilson was from Ohio, the Old Slave Mart Museum under her ownership embraced local beliefs that slavery had been good for African Americans.
-Wilson bequeathed the museum and its artifacts (mostly crafts made by African Americans in slavery) to the Charleston Museum which declined to take them.
-Wilson also sold Colonial Belle Goodies and attempted to attract a wider audience to the museum.
+Wilson operated the museum on a shoestring budget until she died in 1959.
+Although Wilson was from Ohio, the Old Slave Mart Museum, under her ownership, embraced local beliefs that slavery had been good for African Americans.
+Wilson bequeathed the museum and its artifacts (mostly crafts made by enslaved African Americans) to the Charleston Museum, which declined to take them.
+Wilson also sold Colonial Belle Goodies and attempted to attract a broader audience to the museum.

 The museum closed in 1987 due to budgeting issues.
 The City of Charleston and the South Carolina African American Heritage Commission restored the Old Slave Mart in the late 1990s.
 The museum now interprets the history of the city's slave trade.
 The area behind the building, which once contained the barracoon and kitchen, is now a parking lot.

-In the winter of 2018, the College of Charleston acquired several boxes of papers from the museum's early years.
-The collection went up for auction and was purchased by the College of Charleston for $5,400.
-In total, the collection was made up of 47 boxes, more than 50 linear feet of material.